graysky2/streamzap/README.md

 ##Streamzap
-Getting the [Streamzap USB remote](http://www.amazon.com/Streamzap-USBIR2-PC-Remote-Control/dp/B00008XETO) to work under Linux is currently trivial and does NOT require the use of [LIRC](http://www.lirc.org) any more.
-The repo contains several config files that work with [v4l-utils](http://git.linuxtv.org/v4l-utils.git) and any modern Linux kernel.
-These files represent my preferences and are optimized for use with mplayer and xbmc.
+Getting the [Streamzap USB remote](http://www.streamzap.com/consumer/pc_remote/index.php) to work under Linux is currently trivial and does NOT require the use of [LIRC](http://www.lirc.org) any more although LIRC does provide the ability to map the same keypress to different actions under a variety of applications.

-## Installation
+The repo contains several config files that work with [v4l-utils](http://git.linuxtv.org/v4l-utils.git) and any modern Linux kernel as well as files to allow operation with LIRC, specifically for mythtv, xbmc, and mplayer.

+## Option #1 - Full featured operation of mplayer, mythtv, and xbmc using LIRC.
+### Step LIRC
+* Install lirc for your distro.
+* Setup the lirc config to use the streamzap remote by pointing the remote's config file to the daemon.
+This varies distro-to-distro but is likely /etc/lirc/lircd.conf.
+I have provided the upstream file in this repo "lircd.conf.streamzap" for reference.
+* Place 90-streamzap.conf in /etc/X11/xorg.conf.d which causes X to ignore the remote without LIRC.
+This step is required.
+* Restart X if your just did the aforementioned step for the first time.
+* Start lirc using your init system (systemd, openrc, upstart, etc.)

+### For mythtv and mplayer
+* Place the .lirc dir from this repo into your homedir.
+* Place .lircrc into your homedir.

+### For xbmc
+* Place Lirc.xml into ~/.xbmc/userdata before loading xbmc.

+## Option #2 - Basic operation of mplayer using only the v4l-utils package.
 * Install the v4l-util package (your distro provides this in all likelyhood).
 * Modify /etc/rc_maps.cfg so the streamzap line points to /etc/rc_keymaps/streamzap.local
 ```